 The Graduate Program in Physics resides in the Department of Physics and Astronomy.
-The program offers three graduate degrees, the Ph.D. degree in Physics, The M.A. degree in Physics and the M.S degree with concentration in Instrumentation in Physics.
+The program offers three graduate degrees, the Ph.D. degree in Physics, the M.S degree with concentration in Instrumentation in Physics and the M.A. degree in Physics.

 Students in the Ph.D. program gain a solid background in the breadth of physics and astronomy, and demonstrate their ability to carry out research and overcome new challenges in a specific area of interest.
-These students often go on to traditional research positions at universities and national labsas well as to industrial labs, and to other careers including medical physics, and analysis in technological and financial settings.
+These students often go on to traditional research positions at universities and national labs as well as to industrial labs.
+Other careers pursued by PhD graduates, might include medical physics, analysis in technological and financial settings and data science.

-The Master of Arts in Teaching (MAT) is formally offered by the School of Professional Development and is not part of the Physics Graduate Program.
+The Master of Arts in Teaching (MAT) is formally offered by the School of Professional Development and is not officially part of the Physics Graduate Program, though students in this degree program can take Physics courses and teach Physics Labs as part of their trainig.
 This degree prepares students with a BA degree in a physical science or engineering for the New York State certification as a secondary school teacher.